top of page

 scientifically sound and meets the goal and scope

-Life Cycle Assessment / Eco Friendly
+The relationship between Life Cycle Assessment and the term Eco Friendly

 2.Introduction